Window surface

 Querying for presentation support

-It’s actually possible that the queue families supporting drawing commands and the ones supporting presentation do not overlap.
+It’s actually possible that the queue families supporting drawing commands and the queue families supporting presentation do not overlap.
+Therefore, we have to take into account that there could be a distinct presentation queue.

 :

-Then simply check the value of the boolean and store the presentation family queue index:
+Then check the value of the boolean and store the presentation family queue index:

 if (presentSupport) {